Internal Link Structure Best Practices to Boost Your SEO

 Be good to your site visitors.

-Don’t hit users with things that are bad for SEO like thin content, too many ads above the fold, or disruptive interstitials.
+Don’t hit them with things that are bad for SEO like thin content, too many ads above the fold, or disruptive interstitials.
 These will make a visitor bounce back to the search results page.

-No matter how great your value proposition is for your site visitor, if they can’t discover it then you won’t meet the bottom line goals – or why you wanted them to come to your site in the first place.

 Search engines put emphasis on rewarding positive user experiences as they care about their end customer – the searcher.

-When the searcher uses Google or Bing and finds what they are looking for at the top of the search results, the site is giving their user value.
+When the searcher uses Google or Bing and finds what they are looking for at the top of the search results, that search engine and the site they visited are giving the user value.

-With billions of data points on how users interact with search results and websites, the engines have the ability to tune algorithms based on user experience factors and this is only expected to grow moving forward (especially with the use of machine learning and automated algorithm updates).
+With billions of data points on how users interact with search results and websites, the engines have the ability to tune algorithms based on user experience factors and this is only expected to grow moving forward.

+This is especially important with the use of machine learning and automated algorithm updates.
+On top of that, the more widely talked about Core Web Vitals have created a lot of new confusion and urgency.

-Beyond the items noted that Google has specifically called out in updates, it’s important to align your content with your conversion goals.
+Beyond what Google has specifically called out in updates, it’s important to align your content with your conversion goals.

 If you have valuable content that naturally leads through the customer journey and sales cycle, you’re setting yourself up for the opportunity to keep the visitors you land on your site.

+Lastly, the most obvious but still sometimes overlooked UX factor ties into content and layout.

+Tell site visitors what you do in a clear way, right away.
+If we can’t determine quickly if what we’re looking for is on the page, we’re often going back to Google.

 2. Flow of Link Value

-Don’t take off your link building hat when links get to the site.
-Link value passes from page to page within the site based on the same logic.
+Don’t take off your link building hat when links get pointed to the site from high quality external sources.
+Link value passes from page to page within your website based on the same logic.

 Years ago, when we had a clearer picture of Google PageRank, we could see how much value each of the pages on our site have and manage our linking structure to push PageRank into areas we care about most.

 The rise of PageRank sculpting came and went and now we can’t see PR scores at all.
-Now we rely on SEO tool-specific metrics, but you can’t forget that PageRank is still in play.

-Knowing where inbound links from other sources land on your site is still critical as well as setting up your site structure to ensure that you don’t dilute all the value on the landing page.
+Now, we rely on SEO tool-specific page and domain quality metrics.
+But knowing where inbound links from other sources land on your site is still critical, as is setting up your site structure to ensure that you don’t dilute the value on the landing page.

-By having a streamlined navigation and not spelling out dozens of links on every page, you can concentrate link value to flow to the pages that are most important.
-Whether that means spreading it around to top-level topic pages or down into a silo of content on a extremely specific topic.
+By having a streamlined navigation and not spelling out dozens of links on every page, you can concentrate link value to flow to the pages that are most important — whether that means spreading it around to top-level topic pages or down into a silo of content on an extremely specific topic.

-Your link building strategy should align with the content you have, how it is structured, and where you ultimately want to send important link value.
+Your link building strategy should align with your content, how it is structured, and where you ultimately want to send important link value.

-Thankfully, the days of flat sites and home pages that feel more like the side of a NASCAR are in the past.
-We’re not having to do extensive cleanup to keep from diluting all link value on the first hop within the site, as PageRank value is passed proportionately to all links on a given page.
+Thankfully, the days of flat sites and home pages are in the past.

+We don’t have to do extensive cleanup to keep from diluting all link value on the first hop within the site, as PageRank value is passed proportionately to all links on a given page.

 3. Context & Hierarchy